Thirdwater/django-quick-start/README.md

 * Django model represents database layout with additional metadata.
 * Model is meant to be the single, definitive source of truth about the data.
+* SQL commands specific to the choice of backends are generated from the models (migrations).
+* Models also provide API to the corresponding database in python (e.g. CRUD) ([docs](https://docs.djangoproject.com/en/3.1/topics/db/queries/)).

 ### Migrations